-Here’s a somewhat controversial question (depending on who you ask it to): Can you tell someone’s “race” by looking at their facial structure?
+Here’s a somewhat controversial question: Can you tell someone’s “race” by looking at their facial structure?
 That is to say could you tell the difference between, for example, a native Japanese / Korean / Chinese person just by looking at their face?

 race – n.

 - A local geographic or global human population distinguished as a distinct group by genetically transmitted physical characteristics.